DanielJDufour/pixel-stats/README.md

 # pixel-stats
 Calculate Statistics for Imagery Pixels

+# features
+- This package currently supports the following statistics: histogram, min, max, mean, mode, and sum.
+- No-data values

 # known limitations
-This package currently supports the following statistics: histogram, min, max, mean, mode, and sum.
 Support for standard deviation and median is forthcoming.

 # install